storacha/w3up/packages/w3up-client/README.md

 async function main () {
+  // from "bring your own Agent" example in `Creating a client object" section`
+  // used command line to generate KEY and PROOF (stored in env variables)
-  // from "bring your own Agent" example in `Creating a client object" section` const principal = Signer.parse(process.env.KEY) // created by `npx ucan-key ed --json` in command line, which returns private key and DID for Agent which were stored in environment variables KEY and PROOF const client = await Client.create({ principal })
+  // KEY: `npx ucan-key ed --json` in command line, which returns private key and DID for Agent (the private key is stored in KEY)
+  // PROOF: w3cli used to run `w3 delegation create <did_from_ucan-key_command_above> --can 'store/add' --can 'upload/add' | base64`, which returns the delegation from Space to the Agent we're using (stored in PROOF) const principal = Signer.parse(process.env.KEY) const client = await Client.create({ principal })

-  // now give Agent the delegation from a Space created in w3cli using `w3 space create` const proof = await parseProof(process.env.PROOF) const space = await client.addSpace(proof) await client.setCurrentSpace(space.did())
+  // now give Agent the delegation from the Space const proof = await parseProof(process.env.PROOF) const space = await client.addSpace(proof) await client.setCurrentSpace(space.did())